sourcefrog/cargo-mutants/README.md

 The basic approach is:

 - First, run `cargo build --tests` and `cargo check` in the source tree to "freshen" it so that the mutated copies will have a good starting point.
+(This is skipped with `--no-copy-target`.)

-- Make a copy of the whole tree into a scratch directory.
+- Make a copy of the whole tree into a scratch directory, unless `--no-copy-target` is set.
 The same directory is reused across all the mutations to benefit from incremental builds.

   - Before applying any mutations, check that `cargo test` succeeds in the scratch directory: perhaps a test is already broken, or perhaps the tree doesn't build when copied because it relies on relative paths to find dependencies, etc.

 - Build a list of mutations:
   - Walk all source files and parse each one looking for functions.
   - Skip functions that should not be mutated for any of several reasons: